deniscenuse/interview/README.md

 Hello!
 My name is **Denis**, and I’m applying for the **DevOps Engineer position** within the *Engineering Excellence & Productivity (EXP)* team within London Stock Exchange Group.

-I’m a cloud enthusiast and I want to evolve my skills into the DevOps world — combining my passion for automation, scripting, and systems engineering to help development teams become more productive and deliver more reliably.
+I’m a cloud enthusiast and I want to evolve my skills into the DevOps world.

 For this coding exercise, I’ve built two implementations of a **log processing application**: one in **Bash** and one in **Python**.
 The task was to analyze log files with `START` and `END` events, calculate job durations, classify them based on thresholds, and generate clean, machine-readable reports.